kgdn/kgdn.github.io/index.md

 You can find the source code for this website [here](https://github.com/kgdn/kgdn.github.io).
 This website is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Disclaimer
-This website is not affiliated with or endorsed by the Heriot-Watt University, nor is it associated with any of the organisations or movements linked in the footer.
+This website is not affiliated with or endorsed by Heriot-Watt University, nor is it associated with any of the organisations or movements linked in the footer.

 This website collects anonymised analytics through [GoatCounter](https://www.goatcounter.com/).